davetron5000/angular-rails-book/README.md

 # Getting Started with Angular on Ruby on Rails

 This is the source of http://angular-rails.com.
-To build it, you'll need to you'll need to do a few things:
+To build it, you'll need to do a few things:

 1. `bundle install` or `gem install bookingit` to install the bookingit gem
-1. `mkdir git_repos`
 1. `git clone https://github.com/davetron5000/receta git_repos/receta` to clone the repository containing the source code examples in the book
 1. `bookingit build` to generate the HTML and CSS for the book